DauwJonas/JS-Web-Userscripts/2deHands/Blocks Listed Ads/README.md

 # 2deHands Blocks Listed Ads

-To hide `Topadvertentie` in the search results.
+To hide `Topadvertentie` & certain Sellers in the search results.